FarSetV/git-hooks/README.md

 # git-hooks auto-ufw-mod
-Simple script to add Git-hub IP-address hooks-API to UFW
+Simple script for add Git-hub hooks-API IP-address  to UFW
 ## Usage
 Download script and add in crontab
 ```bash